 The children and their learning are at the core of everything that we do Grafton Primary School.
 Our school motto 'Together we learn.
 Together we Achieve' reflects our vision, in that, in order to prepare children as life long learners and global citizens, we must provide a curriculum that will go beyond the statutory content.
 Our curriculum is designed to take into consideration our children's varied backgrounds and cultural experiences; so we believe our children deserve a curriculum that does not narrow their life chances but expands them, enabling social equity and mobility.

-At the heart of the design process, we take in to consideration our position and impact as a Rights Respecting school.
+At the heart of the design process, we take into consideration our position and impact as a Rights Respecting school.
 We create a community where children's rights are learned, taught, respected, protected and promoted.
 We are clear about ensuring our children are respectful in every interaction they have and also understand their own rights, as well as the rights of others.
 All staff, governors and the school community also learn about the rights of the child and put them into practise every day also.
-The rights of the child is embedded in our 'REAL' curriculum which combines high quality, challenging teaching, using every day opportunities to extend each child's depth of knowledge and skills, developing an understanding and fascination in the world around them.
+The rights of the child are embedded in our 'REAL' curriculum which combines high quality, challenging teaching, using everyday opportunities to extend each child's depth of knowledge and skills, developing an understanding and fascination in the world around them.

 Grafton Primary School aims to nurture and prepare children educationally, socially, morally and physically for their continuing education and beyond by basing our aims on our vision.

 Our core aims are to develop strong academic outcomes through:

 - Providing the knowledge, concepts, skills and attitudes embodied within the National Curriculum as a basis for the educational development of children.

 - Providing a stable, consistent environment in which our children can develop respect, self-esteem, and an ability to value themselves and others, underpinned by the United Nations Conventions of the Rights of a Child.

 - Giving our children a deep body of knowledge intertwined with ensuring skills are reinforced throughout.